apache/fluo-website/docs/fluo/1.0.0-beta-1/index.md

 version: 1.0.0-beta-1
 ---

-**Fluo is transaction layer that enables incremental processsing on big data.**
+**Fluo is transaction layer that enables incremental processing on big data.**

 Fluo is an implementation of [Percolator] built on [Accumulo] that runs in [YARN].
 It is not recommended for production use yet.